 Jane lost her hearing in one ear at age three.
 In 2011, she lost it in her other ear because of a condition called vestibular aqueduct syndrome.
 She woke up with perfect hearing in that ear and by that night was in hospital with complete hearing loss.

-Her first thought was ‘Will I have to give up teaching?’
-The answer was ‘no’.
+Jane's first thought was 'will I have to give up teaching?'
+The answer was 'no'.
 Within weeks, Jane was fitted with a cochlear implant and was back in the classroom in no time.

 Jane has now spent more than two decades teaching and training in early childhood and special needs and there are no signs this is going to change.
 She is intensely passionate about vocational education and training (VET) and the important role it plays in Australia.